macro128/pdm-conda/README.md

 * `PDM_IGNORE_ACTIVE_VENV` if conda settings detected in `pyproject.toml` and `VIRTUAL_ENV` or `CONDA_PREFIX`
   environment variables are set then this variable is set to `False`.

+All this changes will be maintained only during the execution of the command, after that the settings will be restored to the previous values.

 #### Lock strategy